 Apple’s legal row over its iPad trademark in China creates a window of contingency for its competitors Samsung Electronics Co Ltd and Lenovo Group Ltd as they attempt to chip away at the U.S. Firm’s influence of the likely vast Chinese tablet market

-Data from research firm IDC showed that Apple’s iPad tablet is enjoying a huge lead over its competitor’s tablet PCs in China with a whooping 76 percent market share while Lenovo and Samsung trail a distant second and third with about 7 percent and 3 percent respectively,.
+Data from research firm IDC showed that Apple’s iPad tablet is enjoying a huge lead over its competitor’s tablet PCs in China with a whopping 76 percent market share while Lenovo and Samsung trail a distant second and third with about 7 percent and 3 percent respectively,

 Sun Peilin, an analyst with Analysys International in Beijing said “With Apple iPads banned in some places, it’s going to create more opportunity for Lenovo and Samsung to increase their market share”.